Residues for flags of holomorphic foliations: Baum-Bott residues theory for flags

 \section{Baum-Bott residues theory for flags}

-The main results of this section area Bott vanishing theorem and a Baum-Bott theorem for flags, where the first one is more "fine" that the classical result of Bott, the reason is that our theorem detects some characteristic classes of flags that the Bott vanishing theorem for foliations do not detect.
+The main results of this section are a Bott vanishing theorem and a Baum-Bott theorem for flags, where the first one is "finer" than the classical result of Bott.
+The reason is that our theorem detects some characteristic classes of flags that the Bott vanishing theorem for foliations does not detect.
 These classes are legitimate of flags, see remark \ref{2.17}.
 Here we apply the localization theory of characteristic classes developed mainly by Lehmann and Suwa to localize the characteristic classes.
 For details on this theory we refer to [\ref{Suwa}].